marcishak/billboardscraper/README.md

 # Bootleg Billboard Scraper

+# IMPORTANT: 11/12/2019 - Billboard has rewritten how it displays the HOT 100 CHART on it's website.
+Breaking this program completely.
+Development on the R package has started and will be available SOON™

 Scrapes Billboard -> can export to csv or Json :)

 Originally written in Perl as an application of what was learnt after comp2041